TheRedBull/ConfirmSP/README.md

 - Added [TOMTOM_REMOVE_ALL_CONFIRM]

 **0.21-01-12.1**
-- Initial refactor for 9.x
+- Initial refactor for 9.x by TheRedBull

 ---